-The following two lists provide basic information about the MySQL command-line options and system variables applicable to replication and the binary log.
+The following two sections provide basic information about the MySQL command-line options and system variables applicable to replication and the binary log.

-The command-line options and system variables in the following list relate to replication masters and replication slaves.
-Section 2.6.2, “Replication Master Options and Variables”, provides more detailed information about options and variables relating to replication master servers.
-For more information about options and variables relating to replication slaves, see Section 2.6.3, “Replication Slave Options and Variables”.
+The command-line options and system variables in the following list relate to replication source servers and replicas.
+Section 2.6.2, “Replication Source Options and Variables” provides more detailed information about options and variables relating to replication source servers.
+For more information about options and variables relating to replicas, see Section 2.6.3, “Replica Server Options and Variables”.

-enforce_gtid_consistency: Prevents execution of statements that cannot be logged in a transactionally safe manner
+enforce_gtid_consistency: Prevents execution of statements that cannot be logged in transactionally safe manner.

-gtid_executed: Global: All GTIDs in the binary log (global) or current transaction (session).
+gtid_executed: Global: All GTIDs in binary log (global) or current transaction (session).
 Read-only.

 gtid_executed_compression_period: Compress gtid_executed table each time this many transactions have occurred.
 0 means never compress this table.
 Applies only when binary logging is disabled.

 gtid_mode: Controls whether GTID based logging is enabled and what type of transactions logs can contain.